 Between the Lipschitz-continuous and the discontinuous piecewise smooth differential equations, there is a huge class of differential equations \eqref{eq:e1} lacking in a higher order analysis on the existence of periodic solutions, namely the class of continuous (non-Lipschitz) differential equations.
-Continuous differential equations with non-Lipschitz nonlinearities appears naturally in applications.
+Continuous differential equations with non-Lipschitz nonlinearities appear naturally in applications.
 We may quote, for instance, neural networks \cite{Bian12,Forti06,Huaiqin11}, weather and climate models \cite{Hanke20,Porz18}, incompressible fluid dynamics \cite{Frisch95,Kol91}, and biological models of competition \cite{Zuowei13}.
-Under the Lipschitz assumption, the analysis strongly rely on the uniqueness property enjoyed by the solutions of differential equations.
+Under the Lipschitz assumption, analysis strongly relies on the uniqueness property enjoyed by the solutions of differential equations.
 However, in general, this property is lost for continuous differential equations.
-Here, motivated by the analysis performed in \cite{buicua2004averaging}, we take advantage of the coincidence degree theory for nonlinear operator equations to overcome this difficult and perform a higher order analysis on the existence of periodic solutions for continuous differential equation in the standard form \eqref{eq:e1}.
+Here, motivated by the analysis performed in \cite{buicua2004averaging}, we take advantage of the degree theory for operator equations to overcome this difficulty and perform a higher order analysis on the existence of periodic solutions for continuous differential equation in the standard form \eqref{eq:e1}.